What Is a NACA Mortgage?

 No, the NACA program doesn’t require borrowers to be first-time homebuyers.
 However, borrowers and household members cannot own any other property when they close on a NACA mortgage.

 The NACA program doesn’t require a down payment, and borrowers won’t pay closing costs.
-However, borrowers should prepare to make an earnest deposit when making a purchase offer and have enough money to fund their escrow account for real estate taxes and homeowners insurance at the closing.
+However, they should prepare to make an earnest deposit when making a purchase offer and have enough money to fund their escrow account for real estate taxes and homeowners insurance at closing.
 In addition, NACA program requirements state that applicants must have cash reserves during the application process and at the time of closing.